louthy/language-ext/README.md

 __Core__

-To use this library, simply include `LanguageExt.Core.dll` in your project.
+To use this library, simply include `LanguageExt.Core.dll` in your project or grab it from NuGet.
 And then stick this at the top of each cs file that needs it:
 ```C#
 using LanguageExt;
 using static LanguageExt.Prelude;
 ```

-`LanguageExt` contains the types, and `LanguageExt.Prelude` contains the helper functions.
-There is also `LanguageExt.List`, `LanguageExt.Map`, `LanguageExt.Queue`, `LanguageExt.Set` and `LanguageExt.Stack` (more on those later).
+`LanguageExt` contains the types, and `LanguageExt.Prelude` contains the functions.

+There is also:
+*`LanguageExt.List`
+*`LanguageExt.Map`
+*`LanguageExt.Queue`
+*`LanguageExt.Set`
+*`LanguageExt.Stack`

+_(more on those later)_

 _If you're not using C# 6 yet, then you can still use this library.
 Anywhere in the docs below where you see a camelCase function it can be accessed by prefixing with `Prelude.`_

 __Process__

 To use the `Process` system, include `LanguageExt.Process.dll` and add `using static LanguageExt.Process` to access the camelCase functions.

+_NOTE: The Process system is at alpha stage right now.
+The rest of the library is well used and tested._

 ### Features